Electric field control of phonon angular momentum in perovskite BaTiO$_3$: Results and discussion

-Now we discuss the distribution of ${\bm l}_{{\bm q} \nu}$ over all phonon wavevectors $\bm{q}$ and branches $\nu$.
-Figure~\ref{fig:dist_planes_tet} contains two-dimensional histograms showing the fraction of phonons with angular momentum vector pointing in the directions perpendicular to the polarization (top: $x$-$y$ plane) as well as the plane containing the polarization direction (bottom: $x$-$z$ plane).
-From Fig.~\ref{fig:dist_planes_tet}, once again, we see that the phonon angular momentum has $z$-component that is negligible compared to $x$ and $y$, consistent with our earlier finding.
+Now we discuss the distribution of ${\bm l}_{{\bm q} \nu}$ over the phonon wavevectors $\bm{q}$ and branches $\nu$ in the first Brillouin zone.
+Figure~\ref{fig:dist_planes_tet} contains two-dimensional histograms showing the fraction of phonons with an angular momentum vector pointing in the directions perpendicular to the polarization (top: $x$-$y$ plane) and the plane containing the polarization direction (bottom: $x$-$z$ plane).
+From Fig.~\ref{fig:dist_planes_tet}, once again, we see that the phonon angular momentum has a $z$-component that is negligible compared to $x$ and $y$, consistent with our earlier finding.

 While the phonon angular momentum is dominantly within the $x$-$y$ plane, we find that there are additional anisotropies within the plane itself.
 As can be seen from the top panel of Fig.~\ref{fig:dist_planes_tet} the phonon angular momentum tends to point along specific crystallographic directions.
-To analyze the anisotropy in the plane perpendicular to $\bm P$ in more detail we divide phonons into three groups: those with angular momentum pointing within $\pm 5^{\circ}$ of either $[100]$ or $[010]$, those with angular momentum pointing dominantly along $[110]$ or $[\bar{1}10]$ directions, and the remaining phonons.
-We find that 30\% of the total phonon angular momentum is in the first group, 17\% in the second while the remaining angular momentum is in the third group.
+To analyze the anisotropy in the plane perpendicular to $\bm P$ in more detail, we divide phonons into three groups: those with angular momentum pointing within $\pm 5^{\circ}$ of either $[100]$ or $[010]$, those with angular momentum pointing dominantly along $[110]$ or $[\bar{1}10]$ directions, and the remaining phonons.
+We find that 30\% of the total phonon angular momentum is in the first group, 17\% in the second, while the remaining angular momentum is in the third group.
 Therefore, nearly half of the phonon angular momentum is located within $\pm 5^{\circ}$ of $[100]$, $[110]$ and symmetry-related directions.